LiuYuancheng/NetworkConnDashboard/README.md

+##### Deploy the ping-Client

-##### Deploy the ping client script in the cluster need to monitored
+The steps to deploy the pingClient script in the cluster need to monitored:

-1. Copy the src in one of the server/computer/laptop in the cluster, make sure the port 3001 UDP egress is configured as 'enable'
+**Step-1**: Copy the `src` folder in one of the server/computer/laptop in the cluster, make sure the port 3001 UDP egress is configured as '`enable`'.

-2. Change the Hub ipaddress and the test mode flag in the file `pingClient.py`  as show below:
+**Step-2**: Change the Hub ipaddress and the test mode flag in the file `pingClient.py`  as show below:

 ```
-TEST_MD = True  # Test mode flag.
+TEST_MD = False  # Test mode flag, please change to False when you deploy in real environment.
 HUB_IP = ('127.0.0.1', 3001) if TEST_MD else ('172.18.178.6', 3001)
 ```

-3. Add the ping destination in the address dictionary as shown below :
+**Step-3**: Add the ping destinations in the addresses dictionary ( file `pingPeers.json`) as shown below :

 ```
 ipAdrrDict = {